thebrewery-craft-templates/nodejs-cloud-code/README.md

 All your Parse-based code must reside inside `./cloud` folder.

-`./cloud/main.js` is the root file which we import on Craft's cloud. **Don't change the name of the cloud directory nor move it**, or else your Cloud Code will not run properly.
+`./cloud/main.js` is the root file which we import on Craft's cloud code. **Don't change the name of the cloud directory nor move it**, or else your Cloud Code will not run properly.

 For Parse Cloud Code reference and guide: